Success Error

 Federal construction only

-Updated daily from SAM.gov and normalized by RenovationRoute filters: construction NAICS codes only (all codes starting with 23), active notices with non-expired deadlines, and publications within the last 90 days where no deadline is set.
+Updated daily from SAM.gov and normalized by RenovationRoute filters: construction NAICS codes only (all codes starting with 23), active notices with non expired deadlines, and publications within the last 90 days where no deadline is set.
 Numbers shown here reflect opportunities contractors can realistically bid right now.
-Set-aside counts are based on the typeOfSetAside field from SAM.gov.
-Contract value tiers are AI-estimated from solicitation text using GPT-4o and are approximate.
-Agency counts parse the fullParentPathName field to top-level department.
+Set aside counts are based on the typeOfSetAside field from SAM.gov.
+Contract value tiers are estimated from solicitation text and are approximate.
+Agency counts parse the fullParentPathName field to top level department.

 Data sourced from the U.S. federal procurement system